ferencek/cms-MyAnalysis-MyAnalyzer/doc/README_CRAB.txt

                         Output directory (This parameter is optional)

 The -w (--main_workdir) parameter specifies the main working directory containing individual CRAB working directories, and the
--o (--output_dir) parameter specifies the output directory where the merged files will be stored.
-Note that the -o (--output_dir) parameter is optional, and if it is not explicitly defined, the merged files will be stored in the main working directory.
+-o (--output_dir) parameter specifies the output directory where the combined files will be stored.
+Note that the -o (--output_dir) parameter is optional, and if it is not explicitly defined, the combined files will be stored in the main working directory.